urbantreelion/ece350-lab-manual/index.md

 The lab component of this course consists of four laboratories:

 - Lab 1.
-GNU Radio Tutorials.
+GNU Radio tutorials.
 - Lab 2.
-[USRP](http://en.wikipedia.org/wiki/Universal_Software_Radio_Peripheral) Tutorials and FM Receiver.
+[USRP](http://en.wikipedia.org/wiki/Universal_Software_Radio_Peripheral) tutorials and FM receiver.
 - Lab 3.
 Finding frame synchronization on the [FLEX](<http://en.wikipedia.org/wiki/FLEX_(protocol)>) pager network using the USRP and GNU Radio.
 - Lab 4.
-Pulse shaping and PSK
+Pulse shaping and PSK.
-- Optional activity
+- Optional activity:
-  - Pass the amateur radio basic and advanced exams (contact Dr. Driessen)
+  - Pass the amateur radio basic and advanced exams (contact Dr. Driessen).
   - Decoding off-air signals not covered in the other lab activities.

-  - The deliverables are described at the beginning of each section.
+The deliverables are described at the beginning of each section.

 > NOTE: You are encouraged to work at your own pace, using the scheduled lab period as a time to get assistance from a TA or the course instructor.